 “Litigation readiness”—the ability to respond in a timely fashion to e-discovery requests—is little more than an aspiration for many organizations these days.
 Between the growing volume of communication and the number of data requests, it’s becoming increasingly more difficult for organizations to perform electronic discovery (e-discovery) and manage the various processes involved within it effectively.

 E-discovery is the process of searching for and producing relevant and non-privileged electronically stored information (ESI) in response to internal or government investigations, audits, litigation or data requests.
 (A Freedom of Information Act (FOIA) request in the U.S. is an example.)
-And recent research by analyst firm Enterprise Strategy Group (ESG) has uncovered some eye-opening insights about the e-discovery challenges that many organizations face.
+And research by analyst firm Enterprise Strategy Group (ESG) has uncovered some eye-opening insights about the e-discovery challenges that many organizations face.

 The need to respond to requests quickly, accurately and confidently

 To facilitate e-discovery for time-sensitive requests, you and your team need a tool that will allow you to orchestrate responses and optimize your workflow’s critical processes with ease.
 The following example helps to illustrate why.

 Imagine this: You’re the general counsel for one of the world’s largest banks, getting ready to sign out and enjoy a long weekend.
 An email pops up on your smartphone, and you think, “OK, let me take a look at this one last message before I go.”
 But as soon as you read the first two sentences, this seemingly innocuous email has made your head spin: You’ve received a data request from the U.S. Securities and Exchange Commission (SEC) about an insider trading investigation.
 Data pertaining to a specific employee must be handed over for further investigation—and within a short time frame.